modernaize/lo-install/vm-docker-compose/README.md

 #### Obtain a letsencrypt certificate

---staging 1 if you want to test your confg

 ```
 cd liveObjectsInstall
 ```

+--staging 1 if you want to test your confg
+--staging 0 if you want to create a production certificate

+Note : there a limits per week for production certificates

 ```
-sudo ./getCertificate.sh \
+./getCertificate.sh \
 --domains demo3.liveobjects.rocks \
 --email info@liveobjects.rocks \
 --data-path ./webserver/certbot \
---staging 1
+--staging 0
 ```

 #### Certificates